SatyamGaba/structure_from_motion/README.md

 # CSE252C HW1
 ## 0. Homework instructions

+1. Attempt all questions.
+2. Please comment all your code adequately.
+3. Include all relevant information such as text answers, output images in notebook.
+4. **Academic integrity:** The homework must be completed individually.

+5. **Submission instructions:**
+ (a) Submit the notebook and its PDF version on Gradescope.
+ (b) Rename your submission files as Lastname_Firstname.ipynb and Lastname_Firstname.pdf.
+ (c) Correctly select pages for each answer on Gradescope to allow proper grading.

+6. **Due date:** Assignments are due Mon, May 4, by 4pm PST.

+### Steps to access and complete homework
 - Clone the homework repository
     - ``git clone https://github.com/eric-yyjau/cse252c_hw1.git``
 - The homework is in the Jupyter Notebook ``hw1-CSE252C.ipynb``